 Differences in maternal supervision of beef cows and in early care

 Beef calves are often managed with less human intervention immediately after birth, relying more heavily on maternal care of their dams.
-In contrast, dairy calves are often closely monitored and managed in individual housing systems, which can reduce pathogen exposure and the immediate need for high IgG levels.
+In contrast, dairy calves are often closely monitored and managed in individual housing systems, which can reduce pathogen exposure and the immediate need for high bovine colostrum IgG levels.

 Survival and growth expectations for beef calves